-It is nearly 200 years since the birth of Princess Alexandrina Victoria, who became Queen Victoria in 1837, but we still can’t agree the rights and wrongs of how to make the cake named after her.
+It is nearly 200 years since the birth of Princess Alexandrina Victoria, who became Queen Victoria in 1837, but we still can’t agree on the rights and wrongs of how to make the cake named after her.

 According to Clarissa Dixon-Wright, when the young princess attended nursery, children were given fruit or seed cake.
 However, health and safety (yes, it even existed in those days) deemed it too dangerous for the children.

-Queen Victoria was known for her sweet tooth and every day cake and pastries would be served.
+Queen Victoria was known for her sweet tooth and everyday cake and pastries would be served.
 The quintessential afternoon tea.
 How very English.

 The invention of baking powder by Chemist Alfred Bird, in 1843, revolutionised cake baking.
 Baking powder is a mix of baking soda and cream of tartar.
-This game changer took cakes from being flat and heavy, to high risers that are light and fluffy.
+This game-changer took cakes from being flat and heavy, to high risers that are light and fluffy.
 It was like being knighted by the Queen – arise Sir Sponge!

-Baker Kane McDowell, owner of Sugardough Café in Brighton, and also featured in the Daily Telegraph’s Britain’s 20 Best Bakeries in Britain said: “I don’t use any rising agent, the eggs are what gives my cakes air.
+Baker Kane McDowell, owner of Sugardough Café in Brighton, and also featured in the Daily Telegraph’s Britain’s 20 Best Bakeries in Britain said: “I don’t use any raising agent, the eggs are what gives my cakes air.
 The flour is just natural plain flour with no rising agent.”